fernhw/Unity-Tree-Generator/README.md

 * Textures to work these things in.
 * Generate even more plant life, and even effects in the future.

+## Simple Warning
+* Designed to be built in editor, not in-game runtime.
+** Generate trees in Editor and hit Play.
+** This doesn't have to stop you.

 ## Built With

 * Unity